 Nearby is the picturesque village of Sartene, sometimes referred to as the most Corsican town.
 With its old quarter surrounded by ramparts, the village looks as if it's been carved out of the granite mountainside.
 Our midday visit provides us the nice opportunity to banter with the local shopkeepers with our guide's help.
-Be sure to pick up some of the delicious beignets that the white- haired village women still make the traditional way with chestnut flour and brocciu cheese.
+Be sure to pick up some of the delicious beignets that the white-haired village women still make the traditional way with chestnut flour and brocciu cheese.

-Nourished from lunch, we return to the sea, where we stop to enjoy one of our favorite walks, along the balmy, gusty Mediterranean coast toward Punta di Campomoro.
+We return to the sea, where we stop to enjoy one of our favorite walks, along the balmy, gusty Mediterranean coast toward Punta di Campomoro.
 This region is unique as it is a nature reserve, which Corsicans call the "Garden of the Wind".
 Depending on the season, you may be able to find arbutus berries, blackberries, mushrooms, walnuts, hazelnuts, wild strawberries, asparagus, sea urchins...or go for a swim in the sea.
-Along the way we absorb some of the island's best panoramas as we follow a footpath that leads us to a majestic watchtower, which provides us commanding views of the scenic coastline.
+Along the way we absorb some of the island's best panoramas.
 With our clothes now smelling of an intoxicating mixture of the sea and wild herbs, we turn inland to explore one of Corsica's most notable archeological sites-Cauria-where large stone menhirs laid undiscovered for nearly 5,000 years until the last century.
 These humanlike monuments have facial features and are posed for battle, a variation on stone monoliths created in places like Stonehenge in the age.
 It's a fascinating place to walk around and explore, as we learn more about prehistoric Corsica from our guide.
 Later in the day, we return to our home in Bonifacio, where a wealth of fine restaurants offers many options for dinner.